AxiomicCoreness/hello_world.py/POLICY.md

 Values of secrets are not written here.
 Amendment: ledger 9063.

 No entry is rewritten when tested.
 No daemon is run at testing.
-No secret is printed before demonstratign synthesis.
+No secret is printed before demonstrating synthesis.